mercari/tortoise/docs/admin-guide.md

 For example, if you set `datadogmetric.*` in `HPAExternalMetricExclusionRegex`, all the external metric which name matches `datadogmetric.*` regex are removed by Tortoise once Tortoise is in Auto mode.

+### MaxAllowedScalingDownRatio

+MaxAllowedVerticalScalingDownRatio is the max allowed scaling down ratio (default: 0.8) For example, if the current resource request is 100m, the max allowed scaling down ratio is 0.8, the minimum resource request that Tortoise can apply is 80m.